 Choose WHERE to say it.

 Does your office have a Communication Guidebook yet?
 If you communicate with your team over multiple tools, make the different use cases consistent.
 Use your instant messenger tool for informal chatting.
 Use your project management tool for all task- and project-related conversations.
 Use email only to communicate with people who don't have access to your project management tool.
+Use your online meeting tools, for, well, online meetings.
 By segmenting your conversation locations, you'll always know where to find information if you need to reference a conversation.

 Think about WHEN you deliver your message.